Learn About Cough

-Write down any questions you may have for your physician so you won’t forget to ask them when you meet him or her in the office.
+Write down any questions you may have for your doctor, so you won’t forget to ask them when you meet them during your visit.

 1. Is my cough ever going to go away?

-The majority of causes of cough is self-limited and will wean off over the course of days or weeks.
+Most of the time, a cough will go away on its own over the course of days or weeks.
 If your cough persists, your physician may need to perform some tests to identify other less common causes of cough.
 Depending on what the cause is of your cough, treatment of chronic cough will help make your cough better and sometimes completely resolve it.
 There are some patients where chronic cough will persist despite adequate treatment.